Faishun/ai-testbed-suite-USTP/README.md

 What to expect from this testbed suite?
 ===========================================================================

-This suite includes **AgentDojo, Garak and LocalGuard (Garak + Inspect AI).** The first one allows you to test your AI models with various attacks and defenses combined, while LocalGuard scans your model with Garak and another Local LLM as a Judge and generates a pdf report with overall score for your model and security passes/fails.
+This suite includes **AgentDojo, Garak, Augustus (Garak Alternative) and LocalGuard (Garak + Inspect AI).** The first one allows you to test your AI models with various attacks and defenses combined, while LocalGuard scans your model with Garak and another Local LLM as a Judge and generates a pdf report with overall score for your model and security passes/fails.